 Resources for Seniors Who Need Help with Elder Law and Legacy Planning

-If you need help with elder law, legacy planning, incapacity planning, or obtaining benefits, your best option is to talk with a Burlington elder law attorney at Unsworth LaPlante, PLC.
+If you need help with elder law, legacy planning, incapacity planning, or obtaining benefits, your best option is to talk with a Burlington elder law attorney at Unsworth LaPlante, PLLC.
 Our firm is a trusted firm that has provided elder law services to many older people throughout Vermont.
 We know how stressful it can be to think ahead about incapacity, illness and passing away- but it is very important to address the issues that will arise as you get older and reach the end of your life.
 We make the process easy by working with you to define your goals and ensure you use the right legal tools to accomplish them.

-To find out more about the personalized help Unsworth LaPlante, PLC provides to seniors as they make their plans for the future and take advantage of local services, join us for a free seminar.
+To find out more about the personalized help Unsworth LaPlante, PLLC provides to seniors as they make their plans for the future and take advantage of local services, join us for a free seminar.
 You can also give us a call at (802) 879-7133 or contact us online to talk with a member of our legal team about how we can get started helping you today.